Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Signs of low prolactin levels

 A decrease in prolactin is a rather rare phenomenon.
-It may be associated with damage to the anterior pituitary gland of various nature or with hypersensitivity body to dopamine, which prevents the production of prolactin.
+It may be associated with damage to the anterior lobe of the pituitary gland of various natures or with hypersensitivity the body to dopamine, which prevents the production of prolactin.

 Symptoms reduced level prolactin